enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-else-in-lua-i.md

    -- code to execute if condition is false end
 ```
-Here is a quick example: [1]
+Here is a quick example: [2]

 ---

 ## Practice

-Complete the format for an `if-else` statement in the code below:
+Complete the format for an `if-then-else` statement in the code below:

 ```lua
 ??? condition ???